 Folk Victorians popped up like wildfire across the country as the growing railroads brought the heavy machinery into towns where they could then produce inexpensive Victorian detailing.
 Local builders could simply graft pieces of the newly available trim onto the existing folk houses in the area.
 The drive to have the most unique and ornate house in the neighborhood sometimes led to pockets of overly decorated homes like the Camp Meeting Association of Martha’s Vineyard among others.

 There are several tell tale signs to look for to determine that you’ve found a Folk Victorian.
 First, these homes are not the elaborate Queen Anne homes of the same period.
 They are usually smaller (though not always), simpler in design (no towers or complex floor plans), and almost always symmetrical (except for the cross gabled variety pictured above.
-You can read more about the extravagance of the Queen Anne Style in our earlier post.
+You can read more about the extravagance of the Queen Anne Style here.

 What set the Folk Victorian apart from the ordinary folk houses was the decorative detailing on the porches and cornice line.
 Porch supports were usually turned spindles or square beams with chamfered (beveled) corners.
 Other porch details were often lace-like spandrels or unique jig-saw cut balustrades.
 Decorative gable-end detailing that borrowed lightly from the Gothic Revival were also common.
 Windows were trimmed simply and only occasionally contained a simple pediment above.